Qiskit/qiskit-metapackage/README.md

-If you're interested in using quantum services (ie using a real quantum computer, not a simulator) you can look at the Qiskit Partners program for partner organizations that have provider packages available for their offeringsL
+If you're interested in using quantum services (ie using a real quantum computer, not a simulator) you can look at the Qiskit Partners program for partner organizations that have provider packages available for their offerings:

 https://qiskit.org/documentation/partners/